kristiyan-velkov/next.js-cli/README.md

 This command has been extended to support the generation of specific files within a Next.js application.
 Users can specify which files they want to generate using options.

-The `generatel` it requires the following arguments:
+The `generate` it requires the following arguments:

 nc generate [name] [path] --option

 - `<name>`: Name of the Folder where the route will be created.
 - `[path]`: Optional.
 The path where the route will be created.
 If not provided, the current directory is used.
 - `--option` - anything from the list:
   - `---page`, `-p`: Generate a page.tsx file.
   - `--layout`, `-l`: Generate a layout.tsx file.
   - `--loading`, `--load`: Generate a loading.tsx file.